HBLink-org/DMRlink/FAQ.md

 ##DMRlink FAQ
 **PURPOSE:** Since DMRlink was published, a number of similar questions have come in regarding it's use.
 This FAQ will attempt to address common questions or concerns.

-**Can DMRlink bridge networks like a c-Bridge?** Yes, it can bridge IPSC networks, but no, not not quite like a c-Bridge.
-DMRlink is able to bridge IPSC networks, it is able to selectively "choose" which TGIDs to bridge and which not to bridge, and it can re-write the TGID, but it cannot change the timeslot of a transmission.
-If it comes in on TS1, it will have to go back out on TS1.
-It also does not have automatic scheduling or "trigggering" of bridge events.
+**Can DMRlink bridge networks like a c-Bridge?** Yes, bridge.py can bridge IPSC networks, but no, not not quite like a c-Bridge.
+It does not have automatic scheduling or "trigggering" of bridge events.
+Currently bridge rules must all be static.

 **Someone said DMRlink "bricked" their repeater, is it safe to use?** DMRlink has no abilty to speak the XNL/XCMP protocol (which involves encrypted keys) that Motorla uses to control radios and repeaters.
 DMRlink simply cannot even remotely speak the language necessary to do this.